wp-plugins/soliloquy-lite/readme.txt

 5. Easily select a slider to insert into your post or page.
 6. The final result.

+== Notes ==

+As of v1.3.0, Soliloquy Lite has been brought to parity with Soliloquy in terms of HTML and class/ID structure.
+Parity has also been brought when updating default post meta fields that will be available once an upgrade is made.
+In light of this, namespacing is now implemented in Soliloquy Lite. **This means that any CSS customizations made to Soliloquy Lite will be lost when you upgrade to v1.3.0.** I've included a conversion chart below so that you can see what classes/IDs have changed so that you can update your CSS styles accordingly.
+I'm available to help in the transition, so please feel free to submit a support thread regarding this and I will help you out.
+Again, take note of the conversion chart below and utilize it before upgrading.

+**Note** Any instances on {slider_id} refer to the numeric slider ID, e.g. #soliloquy-container-922 where 922 is the ID of the slider.
+Any instances of {$i} refer to the current slide number in the slide, e.g. #soliloquy-287-item-2, where 2 is slide #2 in the slider.

+#flex-container-{slider_id} > #soliloquy-container-{slider_id}
+.flex-container > .soliloquy-container
+.flex-viewport > .soliloquy-viewport
+#flexslider-{slider_id} > #soliloquy-{slider_id}
+.flexslider > .soliloquy
+#flexslider-list-{slider_id} > #soliloquy-list-{slider_id}
+.slides > .soliloquy-slides (this change was made to prevent errant instantiation from other scripts)
+#flexslider-{slider_id}-item-{$i} > #soliloquy-{slider_id}-item-{$i}
+.flexslider-item > .soliloquy-item
+.flex-active-slide > .soliloquy-active-slide
+.flex-caption > .soliloquy-caption-inside
+.flex-control-nav > .soliloquy-control-nav
+.flex-control-paging > .soliloquy-control-paging
+.flex-active > .soliloquy-active
+.flex-direction-nav > .soliloquy-direction-nav
+.flex-prev > .soliloquy-prev
+.flex-next > .soliloquy-next.flex-disabled > .soliloquy-disabled
+.flex-pauseplay > .soliloquy-pauseplay
+.flex-pause > .soliloquy-pause
+.flex-play > .soliloquy-play

 == Changelog ==

+= 1.3.0 =
+* Compatibility updates with WP 3.5
+* Updates to bring parity between Soliloquy Lite and Soliloquy
+* Shiny new media button that integrates seamlessly with the new Add Media button
+* Default post meta fields are now set when upgrading from Soliloquy Lite to Soliloquy
+* Bug fixes and enhancements

 = 1.2.0 =
 * Updated to fix some MS issues